 Here are a few things that you carefully check while paying your stamp duty and plot registration charges in Karnataka:

-This stamp duty in Karnataka ensures transferring ownership of properties within this state in another person’s name.
+This stamp duty in Karnataka ensures transferring ownership of properties within this state to another person’s name.
 After purchasing a property in this state, you must pay the amount to establish your legal right to it.
-In fact, the Karnataka state government has come up with its virtual portals to help you calculate and pay your stamp duty effortlessly.
+The Karnataka state government has come up with its virtual portals to help you calculate and pay your stamp duty effortlessly.

 Demand a draft of your stamp duty

 Documents having property details

 Photo ID proof and address proof of both buyers and sellers